Helpful How-To's & DIY Tutorials

 Cold winter days aren’t so bad when you’re curled up next to a beautiful fire.
-A fireplace undoubtedly adds a warm, cozy and welcoming atmosphere to any room.
+Notre Dame Castle believes a fireplace undoubtedly adds a warm, cozy and welcoming atmosphere to any room.
 If you’re looking to settle in next to some firelight this winter, use this easy guide to consider which type of indoor fireplace is the best fit for you and your home.

 When considering adding a fireplace to your home, there are generally three categories people will consider: wood burning, gas or electric.